bosoxfan3/changelog-generator/README.md

 [https://changelog-generator-pi.vercel.app/](https://changelog-generator-pi.vercel.app/)

 ## 🧠 Notes & Decisions

+The assumption is that in production the generate page '/' wouldn't be publicly available but the changelogs page ('/changelogs') would be.
+Hence generate sends you to changelogs, but there is no link to go from changelogs back to generate (you could just hit the '/' url but that wouldn't be available without authentication in production).

 This app currently assumes a single-repo use case and does not support managing changelogs across multiple repositories.
 In a real-world production setting, I would set up unique URLs or IDs per repo and persist changelogs separately for each.
 For the purposes of this project, I’ve prioritized the core UX and AI integration over multi-repo management.